FermiParadox/movieRentAPI/README.md

 User is charged for each day he rent’s a movie.
 Renting the movie for less than a day counts as 1 day (otherwise he’d be charged too little).

-Additionally
+Additionally:
-    • I added a /login, which provides a JWT
+- I added a /login, which provides a JWT
-    • I applied a middleware, which checks for the presence and validity of the aforementioned JWT in the request headers, before granting access to:
+- I applied a middleware, which checks for the presence and validity of the aforementioned JWT in the request headers, before granting access to:
-        ◦ rent
+  - rent
-        ◦ return
+  - return
-        ◦ see cost
+  - see cost

 # DB + ODM